tonethar/IGME-330-Master/notes/firebase-1.md

 ### II-A. Create a new project

-- Head to https://console.firebase.google.com/ and click the *Add Project* button
+- Head to https://console.firebase.google.com/ and click the *Add Project* button, this will create a pop-up window where you will name your project

 ![screenshot](_images/firebase-1.jpg)